jpos/jPOS-EE/modules/testbed/README.md

 add sys.PASSWORD_AGE 90
-add perm.login "Can log into the system" add perm.sysadmin "Has administrator privileges" add perm.users.read "Has read access to system's users information" add perm.users.write "Can administer system's users" exit
+add perm.login "Can log into the system" add perm.sysadmin "Has administrator privileges" add perm.sysconfig "Has access to sysconfig records" add perm.accounting "Has access to accounting records" add perm.users.read "Has read access to system's users information" add perm.users.write "Can administer system's users" exit